jcmoraisjr/haproxy-ingress/docs/content/en/docs/_index.md

     weight: 20
 ---

-Welcome to HAProxy Ingress documentation!
+Welcome to N42 Gateway documentation!

 This documentation is a work in progress.
 Please provide a feedback if you find missing or wrong information, typos, or if you can improve any page.